 What is a BMC Work Party or Event Help?

 A BMC Work Party is a designated day (typically a Saturday) that any Active BMC Member can attend to perform a variety of tasks to prepare for an event, or maintain the grounds, facilities, or equipment.
 Your time at a Work Party goes towards your required Member hours, so be sure to “Sign In” and Sign Out” on that day’s Work party Sheet.
 Every event can use help, and 8 of your 26 required hours must be acquired by working at an event.
-Work Parties are typically hosted by a BMC Team Member, but special work projects are also requested.
-Work at an event by showing up and signing in, or contacting the specific event promoter for a task.
+Work Parties are typically hosted by a BMC Team Member, but special work projects may also be available.
+Work at an event by showing up and signing in or contacting the specific event promoter for a task.

 Examples of Basic help needed at an Event or Work Party

-- General event team work: Contact a Promoter
+- General event support: Contact a Promoter

 - Running the Entrance Gate

-- Flaggers for Flat Track
+- Flaggers for the event (Motocross, Supercross, or Flat Track)

 - Catchers for the Hill Climbs